StarRocks/starrocks-connector-for-apache-spark/docs/connector-read.md

 ### Upgrade from version 1.1.0 to 1.1.1

-- Since 1.1.1, the Spark connector does not provide MySQL JDBC driver which is the official JDBC driver for MySQL, because of the limitations of the GPL license used by MySQL JDBC driver.
+- Since 1.1.1, the Spark connector does not provide `mysql-connector-java` which is the official JDBC driver for MySQL, because of the limitations of the GPL license used by `mysql-connector-java`.
-  However, the Spark connector still needs the MySQL JDBC driver to connect to StarRocks for the table metadata, so you need to add the driver to the Spark classpath manually.
+  However, the Spark connector still needs the `mysql-connector-java` to connect to StarRocks for the table metadata, so you need to add the driver to the Spark classpath manually.
 You can find the driver on [MySQL site](https://dev.mysql.com/downloads/connector/j/) or [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).

 ### Upgrade from version 1.0.0 to 1.1.0